Health Tips

 The higher the methylglyoxal content, the more active ingredients the honey contains.
 Manuka honey has properties such as:

-1. Acts on respiratory discomfort
+1. Affects respiratory discomfort

 2. Strengthens the immune system

-3. Natural healing
+3. Natural healing agent

 4. Soothes gastrointestinal discomfort